Rosayxy/Rosayxy.github.io/_posts/2025-03-29-codegate-quals-2025-writeup.md

 The given vulnerability is a heap overflow of 15 bytes.

 The leaking of the heap address is trivial, and the libc leak requires me to construct a fake big enough chunk and freeing it to put into unsorted bin.

+Then we will just play FSOP with house of apple2.

 Requires me 5 tcache poisoning attempts as below (so dirty!):
 1. set up the "footer" of the fake 0x460 big chunk